ben-kodbiz/g-zamed/README.md

 # MiniLM RAG System - Offline Medical Survival Guide for Gaza/Palestine

+⚠️ **ALPHA VERSION - WORK IN PROGRESS** ⚠️

+**This is an early alpha stage application.
+Some functions may not work properly:**
+- PDF text extraction may produce garbled/corrupted text
+- Document processing reliability varies
+- UI elements may have inconsistent behavior
+- Search accuracy is still being optimized

+**Use with caution in critical situations.
+Always verify extracted information.**

+---

 🚀 **A Flutter-based Retrieval-Augmented Generation (RAG) system powered by MiniLM embeddings for intelligent document search and question answering, specifically designed for medical war/trauma survival in Gaza/Palestine with complete offline functionality.**

 ## 📋 Table of Contents